Leveraging The Chicago River for Equitable Economic Development in Albany Park

-In the winter of 2020/2021, NRC worked with a community steering committee and the firms Perkins and Will, and Omni Ecosystems, representing a team of architects, landscape architect, green infrastructure experts, and urban designers, on a 12-week planning process focusing on community engagement and concept visioning.
-We are grateful both firms are providing their services pro-bono to this project.
+In the winter of 2020/2021, NRC worked with a community steering committee and the firms Perkins and Will, and Omni Ecosystems, representing a team of architects, landscape architect, green infrastructure experts, and urban designers, on a 12-week planning process.
+The process focused on community engagement to develop a concept and vision for the project.

-During this time, we are meeting and listening to local residents, businesses, organizations, local government, and recreational users of Ronan and River Park.
+NRC met with and listening to local residents, businesses, organizations, local government, and recreational users of Ronan and River Park.
 The purpose of this process is to get feedback on current perceptions and uses of this area, and to build an ongoing relationship with members of the community as we move towards developing and facilitating improvements and programs in the area.
-We are meeting and speaking with stakeholders in multiple forms, including through small group conversations, one-on-one meetings, steering committee, and public open house on site.
+We met with and spoke to stakeholders in multiple forms, including through small group conversations, one-on-one meetings, steering committee, and public open house on site.

-The planning process an early step in realizing the potential of this site as a neighborhood gateway.
-NRC will continue to work with residents, businesses, organizations, and other local stakeholders throughout the entirety of this process.
+The planning process will help to realize the potential of this site as a neighborhood gateway.
+NRC is continuing to work with residents, businesses, organizations, and other local stakeholders to bring this project from planning to implementation.

 Global Garden Refugee Training Farm

 Global Gardens Refugee Training farm is a 2 acre urban farm in Albany Park whose mission is to improve access to fresh vegetables for newly arrived refugee families and their urban neighbors, feed the souls of displaced farmers through re-connection with the soil and food production, provide supplemental income for participating refugee farmers, and foster new, refugee-operated farms.

 NeighborSpace is the only nonprofit urban land trust in Chicago that preserves and sustains gardens on behalf of dedicated community groups.
 We support community gardens – through property ownership, insurance, water, stewardship, education, tool lending, project planning, fundraising support, troubleshooting, and more — so that community groups can focus on gardening and on their community-building vision, generating food, beauty, play, health, and safety for their neighborhoods.

 The following is a targeted timeline, and subject to community input and funding availability.